Society: In biology

 Ant social ethology: Ants are eusocial insects.
 The social group enables its members to benefit in ways that would not otherwise be possible on an individual basis.

-Humans, along with their closest relatives bonobos and chimpanzees, are highly social animals.
+Humans, along with their closest relatives, bonobos and chimpanzees, are highly social animals.
 This biological context suggests that the underlying sociability required for the formation of societies is hardwired into human nature.
-Human society features high degrees of cooperation, and differs in important ways from groups of chimps and bonobos, including the parental role of males, the use of language to communicate, the specialization of labor, and the tendency to build "nests" (multigenerational camps, town, or cities).
+Human society features high degrees of cooperation, and differs in important ways from groups of chimps and bonobos, including the parental role of males, the use of language to communicate, the specialization of labor, and the tendency to build "nests" (multi-generational camps, towns, or cities).

 Some biologists, including entomologist E.O.
 Wilson, categorize humans as eusocial, placing humans with ants in the highest level of sociability on the spectrum of animal ethology, although others disagree.
 Social group living may have evolved in humans due to group selection in physical environments that made survival difficult.

 In sociology

 In Western sociology, there are three dominant paradigms for understanding society: functionalism (also known as structural functionalism), conflict theory, and symbolic interactionism.

-In the view of Karl Marx, human beings are intrinsically, necessarily and by definition social beings who, beyond being "gregarious creatures", cannot survive and meet their needs other than through social co-operation and association.
+In the view of Karl Marx, human beings are intrinsically, necessarily and by definition social beings who, beyond being "gregarious creatures", cannot survive and meet their needs other than through social cooperation and association.
 Their social characteristics are therefore to a large extent an objectively given fact, stamped on them from birth and affirmed by socialization processes; and, according to Marx, in producing and reproducing their material life, people must necessarily enter into relations of production which are "independent of their will".

-By contrast, the sociologist Max Weber for example defines human action as "social" if, by virtue of the subjective meanings attached to the action by individuals, it "takes account of the behavior of others, and is thereby oriented in its course".
+By contrast, the sociologist Max Weber, for example, defines human action as "social" if—by virtue of the subjective meanings attached to the action by individuals—it "takes account of the behavior of others, and is thereby oriented in its course".